 Participants must have a passport valid for at least 6 months after the expected date of return to the U.S. The Wildcat Passport Acceptance Facility in the UK Student Center, accepts U.S. passport applications.
 For more information about U.S. passport applications, please visit the U.S. Department of State website.

-- U.S. Passport holders are not required to obtain a visa for participation on programs lasting 6 months or less.
-Non-U.S. passport holders must investigate the visa regulations of United Kingdom Embassy as well as the associated regulations for their current U.S. student visa.
+- U.S. Passport holders are not required to obtain a visa for participation on this program.
+Non-U.S. passport holders must investigate the visa regulations of the British Embassy as well as the associated regulations for their current U.S. student visa.

 All participants of this program will be enrolled in Travel Medical Insurance for the duration of the program.
 Participants wishing to travel before or after the official program dates are strongly encouraged to purchase additional coverage for the extended travel dates.
 Please see the UK Education Abroad Health & Safety website for more information.